-Deanna is a Sales Consultant for Cardinal Health's Nuclear and Precision Health Solutions, selling radioactive drugs for diagnosing diseases like cancer, brain disease, bone disease and heart disease.
+Deanna is a Sales Consultant in Nuclear and Precision Health Solutions, selling radioactive drugs for diagnosing diseases like cancer, brain disease, bone disease and heart disease.
 Having upwards of 5 years in the Nuclear Medicine field, Deanna has a direct interaction and impact on the lives of cancer patients like our warriors as well as the hospitals and departments treating them.
 Outside of work, Deanna likes to be active in her community and enjoys new cultural experiences of all kinds.

 Eena Dietterick, Director

 Eena is the Community Manager at The Yard in Gowanus, Brooklyn.
 For seven years they have worked closely with and coordinated events for the Four Diamonds Organization, whose mission is to conquer childhood cancer by assisting children and their families through superior care, comprehensive support, and innovative research.
 They have also worked with Surviving Newfield in Suffolk, New York, where they managed the intake of survivors of domestic/sexual violence and crimes and managed research and database of victims.